Risk Management Amplify Platform

 • Use Rate Limiting (Floating Time Window, Smooth Rate Limiting) protection

-• Utilize threat detection build into the products can alert and prevent malicious requests.
+• Utilize threat detection built into the products that can alert and prevent malicious requests.

 • Utilize a web application firewall (WAF)